This means that however someone gets paid, they still need to work out their equivalent hourly rate to see if they’re getting the minimum wage.

 The worker must be paid the minimum wage for the time at the appointments, plus the travel time to and from the office.
 The break at the office doesn’t count towards her minimum wage calculation.

-Call the Pay and Work Rights Helpline for advice about the National Minimum Wage.
+Call the Acas helpline for advice about the National Minimum Wage.